databricks/databricks-sdk-py/docs/workspace/catalog/metastores.rst

           The lifetime of delta sharing recipient token in seconds.
         :param delta_sharing_scope: :class:`UpdateMetastoreDeltaSharingScope` (optional)
           The scope of Delta Sharing enabled for the metastore.
-        :param name: str (optional)
-          The user-specified name of the metastore.
         :param new_name: str (optional)
           New name for the metastore.
         :param owner: str (optional)